 Notes

-• Red curry paste can vary in spiciness depending on the brand you use.
-Start with 1 tbsp and add more to your desired taste.
+• Red curry paste: It varies in spiciness depending on the brand you use.
+Start with 1 tablespoon and adjust to taste.

 Nutrition